Loop Capital lifts Amphenol Corporation [APH] price estimate. Who else is bullish?

 Loop Capital have made an estimate for Amphenol Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on April 20, 2020.
 The new note on the price target was released on January 21, 2020, representing the official price target for Amphenol Corporation stock.
 Previously, the target price had yet another raise to $110, while RBC Capital Mkts analysts kept a Sector Perform rating on APH stock.

-Amphenol Corporation [APH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.73.
-With this latest performance, APH shares gained by 9.82% in over the last four-week period, additionally sinking by -22.30% over the last 6 months – not to mention a drop of -25.97% in the past year of trading.
+Amphenol Corporation [APH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.86.
+With this latest performance, APH shares gained by 13.26% in over the last four-week period, additionally sinking by -15.25% over the last 6 months – not to mention a drop of -18.08% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Amphenol Corporation [APH] shares currently have an operating margin of +19.99 and a Gross Margin at +31.80.
 Amphenol Corporation’s Net Margin is presently recorded at +14.04.